‘Big Brother’ Stars Pitch Veterans Season After Casting Calls Are Canceled Across The Country

 The COVID-19 crisis has already caused production delays for several other CBS reality shows, including Survivor and The Amazing Race, according to The Hollywood Reporter.
 Over at ABC, it has also been reported that the upcoming season of The Bachelorette will likely be filmed entirely in the United States and production may not even leave the state of California.

-Big Brother is unique in the fact that the chosen houseguests would remain safely sequestered once inside the CBS summertime house, thus making Coronavirus spread highly unlikely.
+Big Brother is unique in the fact that the chosen houseguests would remain safely sequestered once inside the CBS summertime house, thus making virus spread highly unlikely.
 But the casting process itself clearly has producers of the long-running reality show worried, with open casting calls being a particularly high-risk move right now.

 The Big Brother cast usually moves into the CBS summertime house in late June, so there is still plenty of time to get a new cast in order.